Top 5 Safes That Open From The Left [USA Made]

 Champion Safes is one of Utah’s big four gun safe manufacturers, alongside Liberty, Browning, and Fort Knox.
 They create a unique safe style, with many models featuring multi-step doors.
 Speaking of doors, they are also one of the only manufacturers to allow you to swap the hinge over to the left side if you so need.

-If you have yet to hear of Champion Safes, they are worth a check before making your final buy, or you can always get one of their white-label safes at this company right here.
+If you have yet to hear of Champion Safes, they are worth a check before making your final buy.

 5. American Security (AMSEC)